renderedtext/semaphore-docs-new/source/docs/docker/continuous-delivery-quayio.md

 [Setting up continuous integration for a Docker project on Semaphore](/docs/docker/setting-up-continuous-integration-for-docker-project.html) for more information.

-Configuring the **Quay.io** project add-on will enable you to **push** and **pull** Docker images without having to log into Quay.io during builds and deployments.
+Configuring the **Quay.io** project integration will enable you to **push** and **pull** Docker images without having to log into Quay.io during builds and deployments.

-This can be done by visiting your project on Semaphore and clicking "Add-ons" in the upper right corner of your screen.
+This can be done by visiting your project on Semaphore and clicking "Project settings" in the upper right corner of your screen.

 <img src="/docs/assets/img/docker/shared/click-add-ons.png" class="img-responsive img-bordered" alt="Click Project Add-ons">